-Australian high school students working towards completing their ATAR are potentially facing the first recession in 29 years.
+Australian high school students working towards completing their ATAR are facing the first recession in 30 years.
 As a result, both children and parents may be experiencing anxiety about future employment opportunities.
 This article provides guidance for parents and caregivers on the best ways to maximise future employability for high schoolers.

 With coronavirus creating an uncertain global market and unemployment on the rise, knowing how to help your child with career planning has taken on new seriousness.
-While a great deal of uncertainty will remain until there’s a vaccine for COVID-19, there are ways to plan for the future and help insulate your child against upheaval in the job market.
+While a great deal of uncertainty remains, there are ways to plan for the future and help insulate your child against upheaval in the job market.
 This is especially true if your child is interested in a high-paying occupation or wants a career suited to the future of work.

 How to improve your child’s employability